BennyKJohnson/JSONKit/README.md

     }
 }
 ```
-With JSONKit you can write the above code like this:
+With JSON Kit you can write the above code like this:
 ```swift
 var coordinates: [CLLocationCoordinate2D]?
 if let geometryJSON: JSONObject<GEOObjectKey> = featureJSON[.geometry].object() {